janFiOpelito/blockchain-developer-bootcamp-final-project/README.md

 This project will be restricted to one NFT collection that has one already existed market.
 An OpenSea collection, The Bored Apes, The Cool Cats, or else, if we can intercat with their smart contracts or the Cryptopunks and the Cryptopunks smart contract

-The choice, for that project, is to be concentrated on the smart contract, its logic, and what is around it, even if, we ha to simplify the analysis and its visualization more than the description below.
+The choice, for that project, is to be concentrated on the smart contract, its logic, and what is around it, even if, we has to simplify the analysis and its visualization more than the description below.
 If it seems, that this kind of project has economic potential, more profound research could be done.

 DESCRIPTION